 Most organoponicos are built on land unsuitable for cultivation; they rely on raised planter beds.
 Once the organoponicos are laid out, the work remains labour-intensive.
 All planting and weeding is done by hand, as is harvesting.
-Soil fertility is maintained by worm composting.
+Cuba organic farming soil fertility is maintained by worm composting.
 Farms feed their excess biomass, along with manure from nearby rural farms to worms that produce a nutrient-rich fertilizer.
 Crews spread about two pound of compost per square yard on the bed tops before each new planting.

 Jason Marks writes: